href="https://use.typekit.net/nzx7mwq.css">

 Free Resources

-The Pressure Release Valve: a Self-Soothing Touch skill for navigating relationship challenges, a short video we created for
+a Self-Soothing Touch skill for navigating relationships, a short video we created for Relationships Australia

 Coaching: executive, team, and one on one coaching Offered in person/online, in Ithaca, NY, and beyond